 During early menopause, a woman's periods become irregular.
-During menopause, a woman's periods will cease.
-Hot flushes occur during the daytime.
+Usually, during full on menopause, a woman's periods will cease.
+Hot flushes usually occur during the daytime.
 When sleeping, it is quite common to have night sweats.
 As your body starts to chill, these cold sweats occur too and you will sometimes feel like shivering.

-There are many physical and emotional symptoms that can appear and occur during menopause and below are listed some of the more common physical symptoms.
+There are many physical and emotional symptoms that can appear and occur during menopause and below are listed some of the more common ones.

 Menopause & Herbal Remedies